 I find it unlikely that these won’t all disappear as quickly as you made them.

 That said, you can store these rolls for up to three days in an airtight container.
-They taste best after 24 hours, but my kids were still devouring them 3 days later.
+They taste best in the first 24 hours, but my kids were still devouring them 3 days later.

 - 6 cups all purpose flour 1 lb 9.5 ounces (or 723 grams) by weight

-- 2 tablespoons instant or active dry yeast 24 grams
+- 2 tablespoons instant yeast 24 grams (read more about yeast here)

 - 2 tablespoons sugar 25 grams